stated-tech/Grants-Program/applications/application-template.md

 Teams can now benefit from an environment where they can collaborate and reach consensus to get supported from the ground up before they send their proposal to referendum.

 We built this little governance game for collaborative creativity, decision making and recruitment for teams who want to innovate and build novel Substrate applications.

-We want to unlock governance onboarding from whatever web2 platform and put it directly on-chain by using any text environment (Discord, Telegram, Element, GoogleDocs, etc) to interact with the blockchain.
-This way, we will show the power of graph queries to CRUD data from any API directly from/to the blockchain.

 ### Ecosystem Fit